Clauses: Adding and Editing

 Creating and Storing Clauses

 A 'clause' is the smallest component of a document assembly system.
-A clause is the building block of future documents you intend to build.
-Properly constructed, they will allow you the infinite document assembly possibilities you may be seeking.
+A clause is the building block of future documents.
+Properly constructed, they will allow you the infinite document assembly possibilities.

-Pathagoras stores clauses used in its document assembly system in a way quite unique from its competitors:
+Pathagoras stores clauses in a way quite unique from its competitors:

 Pathagoras saves clauses in standard Word folders